0800-144-444 (Toll free)

 News Updates

 NEMA in collaboration with other Government Agencies to restore degraded wetlands to improve water filtration, increase biodiversity, and buffer against floods.
 Evictions, prosecution and fining of wetland degraders in addition to requiring them to restore through restoration orders were issued to degraders.
-With these efforts, the country’s wetland cover has appreciated from 8.9% in 2019 to now 9.3% of national land surface.
+With these efforts, the country’s wetland cover has appreciated from 8.9% in 2019 to 9.3% in 2021 of Uganda's land surface.

 Enforcement capacity of NEMA is being progressively strengthened by the Government including the establishment of the Environmental Protection Force (EPF).